-On day- three I wandered one side of Marina Bay that led to the stunning Gardens by the Bay, on day-six I felt it was time to wander the other side of the Marina.
+On the day- three of Singapore Diaries, I wandered one side of Marina Bay that led to the stunning Gardens by the Bay, on day-six I felt it was time to walk the other side of the Marina.

-Continuing along Marina Bay and admiring the views, I was in no hurry and for a moment I wished that time would stand still so I could take the surrounding views all in.
-The views only got better upon reaching Merlion Park, a popular landmark of Singapore with tourist flocking to take a picture of the Merlion and Marina Bay Sands in the background.
+Continuing along Marina Bay and admiring the views, I was in no hurry, and for a moment, I wished that time would stand still so I could take in the surrounding views.
+The views only got better upon reaching Merlion Park, a famous landmark of Singapore with tourist flocking to take a picture of the Merlion and Marina Bay Sands in the background.

 Singapore is the gift that keeps on giving.